 - Wanting to be with family/friends

 - Drugs, money and any exchangeable item

 - Peer pressure

-• For those who have been trafficked into the United Kingdom as unaccompanied asylum seeking children there will be pressure to make contact with their trafficker
+- For those who have been trafficked into the United Kingdom as unaccompanied asylumseeking children, there will be pressure to make contact with their trafficker.

-As a school we will inform all parents of children who are absent (unless the parent has informed us).
-If the parent is also unaware of the location of their child, and the definition of missing is met, we will either support the parent to/directly contact the police to inform them.
+We will inform all parents of children who are absent (unless the parent has informed us).
+If the parent is also unaware of the location of their child, and the definition of missing is met, we will either support the parent to contact the police to inform them or do so ourselves with urgency.